orangejulius/octopress/source/_posts/2013-09-23-the-san-francisco-timelapse-saga-or-a-little-less-bad-each-time.markdown

 ---
 Months ago, after watching the Nth amazingly beautiful timelapse of San Francisco made by someone else, I realized I had all the tools to do the same thing.
 I have a Panasonic DMC-GF1 which is, if not the world's best camera, perfectly capable of taking beautiful shots at all hours of the day.
-I have a respectable ability to write shell scripts to simpify mundane tasks.
+I have a respectable ability to write shell scripts to simplify mundane tasks.
-I have the perseverence and willingness to slog through man pages, google searches, and stackoverflow posts to figure out how to use one of the many video editing tools available.
+I have the perseverance and willingness to slog through man pages, google searches, and stackoverflow posts to figure out how to use one of the many video editing tools available.
 I didn't have a remote shutter with repeat mode, but I bought one on Amazon.

 I figured this would be everything I need to make a timelapse video, and I was right.